ahmed-akader/website/content/publication/cccg-15/index.md

 ---
-title: "The Inapproximability of Illuminating Polygons by α-Floodlights"
+title: "The Inapproximability of Illuminating Polygons by $\alpha$-Floodlights"

 authors:
 - Ahmed Abdelkader